laurensotto/symfony-skeleton/README.md

+> **Disclaimer** - This application was built as a fun project to jump start my own hobby projects and learn more about Symfony.
+Keep in mind that the choices I made are opinionated and might not be suited to your needs.
+> If there is anything you'd like to add or change, feel free to open an issue or pull request.
+The same goes if you discover any bugs.

 ## Introduction

 This Symfony project is meant to be used as a starting point when building a Symfony backend.
 It comes equipped with the following features:

-- A local development environment using Docker, NGINX and PostgreSQL - [What if I want to use something else?](#Alternative for PostgreSQL)
+- A local development environment using Docker, NGINX and PostgreSQL
 - PHPStan at level 9
 - PHP_CodeSniffer ([with custom rules](https://github.com/laurensotto/symfony-skeleton/blob/main/phpcs.xml.dist))
 - Unit tests with 100% code coverage (except for repositories)